rsyncOSX/RsyncOSXdocs/content/post/Built.md

 - [read](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ReadScheduleJSON.swift) and [write](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/WriteScheduleJSON.swift) schedules and logs
 - [the process object](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcess.swift), executing tasks
 - preparing [the output](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/TrimTwo.swift) from rsync process

+# How to start the apps

+There are different ways of starting a Storyboard based app vs a SwiftUI based app.

+## Start of RsyncUI

+The start of RsyncUI conforms to the [App protocol](https://developer.apple.com/documentation/SwiftUI/App).
+There is only one entrance point `@main` in [RsyncUI](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift).
+The `@main` initializes the app, setup of the menubar and open the [navigation bar](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) which is the main user start for the app.

+## Start of RSyncOSX

+The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
+Within the Storyboard the entrypoint is marked and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
+The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programatically constructed which makes it more easy to change vs designing it the Storyboard.
+But all the details how this actually work is beyond me, but it works.